xpack-dev-tools/windows-build-tools-xpack/README-RELEASE.md

 - select the `xpack-develop` branch
 - check the latest commits `npm run git-log`
-- update `CHANGELOG.md`; commit with a message like
+- update `CHANGELOG.md`, add a line like _v4.2.1-3.1 published on npmjs.com_
-  _CHANGELOG: publish npm v4.2.1-3.1_
+- commit with a message like _CHANGELOG: publish npm v4.2.1-3.1_
 - `npm pack` and check the content of the archive, which should list only the `package.json`, the `README.md`, `LICENSE` and `CHANGELOG.md`;
   possibly adjust `.npmignore`